Pankaj-ghosh/Black-pod/README.md

 Website starts executing from this page  : index.html

-Tools used : HTML, CSS, javascript, PHP
+Tools used : HTML, CSS, javascript, PHP,  AngularJS